mosip/id-authentication/docs/design/authentication/OTP_Request_REST_service.md

 5. Create OTP using OTP key in the format using OtpUtil- <product_id>_<uin_ref_id>_<txn_id>_<mua_code>
 6. Retrieve mode of communication with Individual using admin config to send generated OTP
 7. Integrate with Kernel SmsNotifier and EmailNotifier to send the generated OTP to their stored phone/email respectively.
-8. Respond to MOSIP Partner with [Success response](https://github.com/mosip/mosip/wiki/ID-Authentication-APIs#success-response-2)
+8. Respond to MOSIP Partner with success Auth response - [Sample Response](https://github.com/mosip/mosip/wiki/ID-Authentication-APIs#success-response-2)

 **2.1.
 Class Diagram**